ag-se/ecg/README.md

 * there were no branches in the repository
 * all commit messages contain the original SVN revision number
 * some commits are empty because Git does not support empty directories (and their deletion and creation)
+* there are only the original SVN user names, no real names or e-mail addresses
+ * get in contact if you want to claim yours; since there is no active development, the Git history can be rewritten to include more meta-data